Local Dishes You Should Try While You are in Israel

 Kebabs have made their way into mainstream media as a quintessential Western Asia/Middle East dish.
 It is an umbrella term for grilled meat like mutton, chicken, or beef, and sometimes seafood, with additional ingredients like fruits and vegetables.
 They can be served with hummus, pita bread, and a salad.
 While more commonly depicted as meat on a skewer, there are variations of kebabs that do not have a stick.
 You can have kebabs every day and still find something new to try.

-If you are staying in a short term rental in Israel from www.bnbkosher.com, be it a vacation rental in Tel Aviv or a Jerusalem rental, you can try cooking this at home.
+If you are staying in a short term rental in Israel from www.koshack.com, be it Tel Aviv vacation rentals or a Jerusalem rental, you can try cooking this at home.
 After stocking up on spices at the open-air market, you can try your hand at cooking Israeli food.
 Making kebabs can be a great way to start.

 Falafels may look like a meatball, but they are a vegetarian dish made out of chickpeas or fava beans that have been deep fried.
 They are often accompanied with pita bread, hummus, and other vegetables.
 While you can easily make a meal out of it, it is commonly eaten as a snack.
 They are common and cheap.
 It could be the easiest thing to find while roaming the market streets.